Infrastructure

 The project, which is under the supervision of the Kenya Airports Authority (KAA) will be completed in three phases – with phase one (rehabilitation works) set to cost Sh244 million.

-It will also see the construction of a 650 metres access road, as well as the installation of 120 metres by 120 metres apron and two taxiways.
+It will also see the construction of a 650 metres access road, as well as the installation of a 120 metres by 120 metres apron and two taxiways.

 The airstrip will also be repainted and fenced to boost security.